 The dataset used in this final assignment is provided as sample data within your Cognos environment, in a data module called Auto group data module.

+To load and open the data module:

 On the navigation panel of Cognos Analytics, select Team content.
 Then select Samples.